Dust jacket and interior illustrations by Patrick Arrasmith

-Lettered: 26 signed specially bound copies, housed in a custom traycase
+Lettered: 26 copies, hand bound in leather and cloth, signed by author, housed in a custom traycase

 - Patrick Arrasmith